 Key Driver analysis looks at how satisfaction in each area correlates with NPS ratings.
 This lets you identify which factors have the biggest impact - positive or negative - on overall customer satisfaction.

-The higher a driver is on the chart, the stronger the correlation with driving your NPS.
+The higher a driver is on the chart, the higher it correlates with a high NPS rating.
 Improving satisfaction in areas in the top of the chart should have the biggest impact on improving overall customer satisfaction.

 The farther to the right a driver is, the higher its average satisfaction ratings (ratings are collected on a 5-point scale).
 Items on the left are relative weaknesses, and items on the right are relative strengths.

-Key Strengths: higher satisfaction and correlation with NPS relative to other Drivers.
+- Top Right-Key Strengths: higher satisfaction and correlation with NPS relative to other Drivers.
 These are areas your customers are most satisfied that are having the most positive impact on overall customer satisfaction.
-Capitalize on these strength
+Capitalize on these strengths.

 - Top Left-Key Weaknesses: lower customer satisfaction relative to other drivers, but still highly correlated with NPS.
 These are areas your customers are less satisfied that may be dragging down overall satisfaction.